dyphire/mpv-scripts/README.md

 ## chapter-make-read.lua

-Automatically read an load the namesake external chapter file with extension of `_chapter.chp`.
+Automatically read an load the namesake external chapter file with extension of `.chp`.

-Example: `video_chapter.chp` to `video.mp4`.
+Example: `video.mp4.chp` to `video.mp4`.

 - You could change all parameters of script by editing your `script-opts/chapter_make_read.conf`. see [chapter-make-read.lua](chapter-make-read.lua) for details.
 - Timestamps for external chapter files should use the 12-bit format of `hh:mm:ss.sss`.